 Let’s take a look at some solutions for funding education costs that don’t involve saddling yourself with debt:

 If you’re wondering how to pay for school without loans, one of your best options is to budget for the cost, save up, and pay cash.
 That way, you won’t have to wonder where you’re going to get the money from later.
 If you have young children, now could be a great time to start the process.

 You could also convert your home’s equity.
 A home equity loan typically has lower interest rates than student loans, which can make it more affordable.
 However, it does use your home as collateral, and it’s still a loan.

 Alternatively, you could look into a sale-leaseback to release your equity.
 With this solution, you won’t have to worry about paying anything back.
-How it works: you sell your home to a company like EasyKnock, converting your equity into cash.
-However, you get to stay in your home as a renter for as long as you want.
-When you’re ready, you can repurchase your home or have EasyKnock sell it on the open market.
+How it works: you sell your home, converting your equity into cash.
+However, you get to stay in your home as a renter.
+When you’re ready, you can repurchase your home or sell it on the open market.